Inside: A look into customs and traditions for Day of the Dead in Latin America.

 DAY OF THE DEAD IN MEXICO

-Mexico is the birthplace of Día de los Muertos, which grew out of both indigenous practices (from Aztec and Maya culture, among others) and Catholic traditions.
-It’s where you’ll see lavish parades and painted faces in the forms of skeletons.
+Mexico is most famous for Día de los Muertos, which grew out of both indigenous practices (from Aztec and Maya culture, among others) and Catholic traditions.
+It’s where you’ll see lavish parades and the classic Catrinas and painted faces in the forms of skeletons.

 People commonly visit the cemeteries for Day of the Dead, decorate the tombs, and also create altars in their homes in memory of the those who have passed on– and also welcome them back, on the 1st and 2nd of November.
 When you see pictures of these altars, they are typically from Mexican homes are decorated with papel picado, marigolds, crosses, photos, candles, incense, and favorite foods and objects from their loved ones.